DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/MardiGras_Sunday.md

 We are thankful we are gathered here today.
 Be with us as we learn more about Jesus.
 When we share bread together we will think of our Jesus.
-Forgive us when we are not kind or helpful
+Forgive us when we are not kind or helpful.
-Use me God to spread Your Love around
+Help me God to spread Your Love around
 In Jesus name we pray -  Amen

 ## Lesson: Works of Mercy and Sacrifice